Rexe0/BetterSurvival/README.md

 - When two horses breed, the foul inherits two of the four alleles from its parents with a slight chance of positive or negative mutation.
 - Added Saddle 'n' Horseshoe which halves the fall damage a horse takes when worn.
 Can be crafted by combining a saddle and 2 iron blocks at a smithing table.

+**Wolves:**
+- Feeding a tamed wolf food while holding an item in your offhand (an item that does not have durability) will train the wolf to the scent of that item
+- Trained wolves will follow and bark at nearby players that have the item in their inventory
+- Feeding a tamed wolf with nothing in your offhand will remove the trained scent

 **Seasons:**
 - Added Seasons to the game.
 Every world starts in Spring, with each season lasting 30 in game days.
 - Crops grow the fastest in Spring, and the slowest in Winter